dsaharov/psychojs-server/README.md

 Serves and manages PsychoPy experiments exported as html.

-Requires: Python 3.6 with libraries Flask and Waitress installed.
+Requires: Python 3.6 with libraries: `Flask waitress python-dateutil`

 **To start the server** run *serve.py*.